|

 Add

-a 'reckless' clause ie. make it an offence to ‘cause or permit a dog(s) to chase, attack, injure or kill a wild mammal’
+a 'reckless' clause which will make it an offence for anyone to ‘cause or permit' one or more

 |